hermanea/work-scheduler-challenge05/README.md

 ## Description

 This project was designed to explore and practice my JSON and Javascript skills.
+The purpose was to apply the time full days schedule, broken up by hour, so that a specific hour-block would let you know whether it occured in the past, present, or future, depending on the current time.

 ## Installation